RegentAtlantic's study on the impact taxes have on migration out of New Jersey

 - If a New York City resident chooses to purchase an equivalently priced home in Greenwich Connecticut as opposed to in Summit New Jersey, an additional $3.7 million could be accumulated over a thirty year time period by investing the property tax savings.

 - Between 2004 and 2008 families with more wealth left New Jersey than migrated to New Jersey.
 The net loss of wealth to New Jersey was over $ 69 billion.
 This resulted in the loss of over $ 1.1 billion in net aggregate charitable contributions.

 - Trends project that the number of retirees receiving a New Jersey pension may exceed the number of workers contributing to the pension system

-For a physical copy of "Exodus on the Parkwasy: Are Taxes Driving Wealthy Residents out of New Jersey?" email Amy Babcock at email@example.com
+The study is available to view online here or for a physical copy of "Exodus on the Parkwasy: Are Taxes Driving Wealthy Residents out of New Jersey?" please email Tyrel Holston at firstname.lastname@example.org

 Please remember that RegentAtlantic does not provide legal or tax advice.
 Please consult with a legal and or tax professional of your choosing prior to implementing any of the strategies discussed in this paper including changing your state of domicile.

 The individuals quoted or acknowledged in this paper have not been compensated nor are they endorsing or recommending the services of RegentAtlantic.